ZupIT/beagle-docs/content/en/android/customization/action/simple-action.md

 ## How to use your action

-See below an action example in a button type component:
+See below, an action example in a button type component:

 ```kotlin
 Button(